 Don't Miss the Special Event Nights

-The spring 2019 “Sakura and jellyfish” event (until April 25, 2019) featured an aquarium-like presentation of flowers.
 Themed events are seasonal, so repeat visits to the aquarium are worthwhile.
-Every evening at 19:00, visitors can watch as the spotted garden eels are fed.
-(Time subject to change of cancellation; may be canceled depending on the physical condition of the eels.)
+Every evening at 7pm, visitors can watch as the spotted garden eels are fed.
+(Time subject to change or cancellation; may be canceled depending on the physical condition of the eels.)

 Watching the eels feed is captivating, as they jump out of the sand to capture pieces of food floating down through the water.